RSR-TG-Info/Telegram-Bot-Template/README.md

 A simple Telegram Bot template for beginners.
-The code was written in <a href="https://www.python.org/">Python</a>, <a href="https://github.com/pyrogram/pyrogram">Pyrogram</a>
+This code was written in <a href="https://www.python.org/">Python</a>, <a href="https://github.com/pyrogram/pyrogram">Pyrogram</a>

 # Install locally or on a VPS
 <p>